![]() |

 In the mid 1920's Greeks from Asia Minor begun migrating into Aegean

-Macedonia for a first time ever, and soon the Macedonians found
+Macedonia for a first time ever the Macedonians found

-themselves among strangers in their native land, who most vigorously
+themselves among strangers in their native land.
+These new

 consciousness.
 In the 1930's the Macedonians were forced to